Trans-Allegheny Lunatic Asylum: 21st century

-Three small museums devoted to military history, toys, and mental health were opened on the first floor of the main hospital building in 2004, but were soon forced to close due to fire code violations.
+After being closed for several years, three small museums devoted to military history, toys, and mental health were opened on the first floor of the main hospital building in 2004 but were soon forced to close due to fire code violations.

-The hospital was auctioned by the West Virginia Department of Health and Human Resources on August 29, 2007.
-Joe Jordan, an asbestos demolition contractor from Morgantown, was the high bidder and paid $1.5 million for the 242000 sqft building.
+Three years later, the hospital was auctioned by the West Virginia Department of Health and Human Resources on August 29, 2007.
+Joe Jordan, an asbestos demolition contractor from Morgantown, was the highest bidder and paid $1.5 million for the 242000 sqft building.
 Bidding started at $500,000.
-Joe Jordan has also begun maintenance projects on the former hospital grounds.
-In October 2007, a Fall Fest was held at the Weston State Hospital.
-Guided historic and paranormal daytime tours were offered as well as evening ghost hunts and paranormal tours.
+After purchasing it, Joe Jordan reverted the hospital's name back to the Trans-Allegheny Lunatic Asylum, its original title, and began maintenance projects on the former hospital grounds.
+Jordan also reopened the building for tours and seasonal events.
+Beginning in October 2007, a Fall Festival, including historic tours, paranormal tours, and contests, is held annually at the Weston State Hospital.
+In addition, the hospital hosts annual flashlight tours, an asylum ball, and a haunted house during autumn, and guided historic and paranormal daytime tours have been offered as well as evening ghost hunts and paranormal tours during the months of March through November since March 2008.